-The Water Jug Problem is a classic puzzle that has been used to illustrate some common concepts in artificial intelligence.
+The Water Jug Problem in AI is a classic puzzle that has been used to illustrate some common concepts in artificial intelligence.
 In the Water Jug Problem, some jugs have different amounts of capacity, and the gaming task is to measure out a specified amount of water using only the jugs.
 The jugs are unlabelled, so there is no indication of how much water is in the jug.
 The only moves the player may take are to fill, dump, or pour water from one jug to another.
-In this article, you will learn how to solve the water jug problem using AI and the algorithms that can be used to solve this problem.
+In this article, you will learn how to solve the water jug problem in AI and the AI search algorithms that can be used to solve this problem.

 Table of Contents: